benjaminpfleghaar/flexikon/README.md

 ## How to use

-The application requires no further packages.
+The application uses additional packages.

 -   Clone the whole repository
+-   Run `npm install` in the app directory to install dependencies
--   Open the `index.html`
+-   Run `npm run start` to start the application

 ## Tech Stack